 He moved to Oval in the London Borough of Lambeth in July 2012.
 Chris has more recently been involved in the campaign for equal marriage.
-Along with his partner, Josh Gladwin, he developed and maintains the vastly successful LobbyALord website, which Stephen Fry said nice things about.
+Along with his partner, Josh Gladwin, he developed and maintains the vastly successful LobbyALord website, which Stephen Fry said nice things about and Prime Minister David Cameron praised as “very effective”.
 In four days, well over 10,000 people used the site to ask Peers to support equal marriage prior to the second reading, which was voted through overwhelmingly.

 Chris has a habit of speaking in the third person.